Readit News logoReadit News

 In a real sense, it describes not just the family and where they lived, but the type of place they knew, and community they grew up in.
 It hints at how they saw and experienced things over the years.
 "But why did great-great-grandpa insist on moving his entire family?
 He had lived in that beautiful house his entire life!
 Ah.
 They put the railroad 6 inches from his backdoor!"

-Soupy · 9 months ago
+Soupy · a year ago

 You hit the nail on the head - my primary use-case is genealogy research!